Best Heated Electric Bidet Seats for 2026

 GFCI Outlet

 Every electric bidet seat needs a GFCI outlet within about 4 feet of the toilet.
 If your bathroom does not have one, plan on hiring an electrician.
 This typically costs $150 to $300 and is the most common additional expense buyers forget about.
+For a full breakdown of upfront and ongoing expenses, see our bidet cost guide.

 Circuit Capacity